ChuloAI/BrainChulo/README.md

 ```

 Note that you will need to be running your own Vicuna model in API mode and ensure your `.env` file is setup properly.
 See [.env-example](.env-example).
-Please refer to [https://github.com/oobabooga/text-generation-webui](Oobabooga Text Generation WebUI) for more information.
+Please refer to [Oobabooga Text Generation WebUI](https://github.com/oobabooga/text-generation-webui) for more information.

 Additionally, a highly-inspired from Oobabooga's repo `download-model.py` has been made available to help you download the model.